 This is one of Emmy’s and Maddie’s favorite places.
 They love all the little shops where you can buy everything from traditional Chinese Dress Clothes to fanny packs… and believe me, we have bought both of those things here before.

 I, personally, am in it for the food though.
 There are some great restaurants here.

 And then there is just the excitement of being in the heart of the city with so much history.
 We would be happy here even if all we did was just wander and explore with no plans at all…

 Right after I took this picture, all of our phones started beeping and ringing and lighting up like the 4th of July, but not in a good way.
 Our neighbors were messaging that there was a big fire close to home and then we started to get evacuation notices too.

-We weren't immediately concerned because we have a house sitter for our pets so we contacted them to get our pets out ASAP.
-Unfortunately, they were unable to catch them.
+We weren’t immediately concerned because we have a house sitter for our pets so we contacted them to get our pets out ASAP.
+Unfortunately, they were unable to get our pets into their carriers.
 That is when we started to think we needed to get back home as quickly as we could.